Should I buy or sell gold through a local or online dealer?

 Ordering precious metals from an online dealer makes some people understandably nervous.
 This is one reason local brick-and-mortar precious metals dealers remain in business.

 Does it really make financial sense to shop locally instead of having your metals shipped to you by a larger dealer?

-At first, there seems to be a number of advantages to buying bullion online.
-The product selection could be better, and there might be a slight price advantage, however; there are also additional shipping costs and the risk of mail theft.
-Other extra fees could include insurance fees, handling fees, and transaction fees added at checkout which can significantly raise that price per ounce.
+At first glance, buying bullion online seems to have numerous advantages.
+The product selection could be better, and there might be a slight price advantage; however, you will also accrue additional shipping costs and run the risk of mail theft.
+Other extra fees could include insurance fees, handling fees, and transaction fees added at checkout, which can significantly raise the price per ounce.
 Another potential drawback is that online retailers do not accept physical cash.

-Brick-and-mortar shops usually give you more protection from phony or over-valued products, which is occurring more and more often online.
-A local coin shop will always fix this type of situation in your favor for risk of getting a bad review on YELP or GOOGLE.
+Brick-and-mortar shops usually give you more protection from phony or overvalued products.
+Unfortunately, overvaluation is occurring more and more often online.
+A local coin shop will always fix this type of situation in your favor for risk of getting a bad review on Yelp or Google.

 For many bullion buyers, privacy is a key reason for buying from a local coin shop.
-There is always a risk that your personal information, when given to someone online, can be hacked and compromised.
+When you share personal information online, you run the risk of that information being hacked or compromised.
 Do you really want any person or entity out there knowing that you are bullion stacking?
-Many bullion buyers prefer buying from a local coin shop as opposed to online dealers.
+For that and many other reasons, bullion buyers often prefer to buy from a local coin shop as opposed to buying from online dealers.

 Selling precious metals to Oakton Coins & Collectibles is the most secure and convenient method to get the value you deserve.